American Indian Collection

 Approximately 96% of the nearly 20,000 GRCs have been scanned.
 The scanned GRCs can be viewed in the Seimes Technology Center, Room 108, using the Genealogical Research System (GRS).
 The scanned GRCs are not available for viewing outside of the DAR Building.

 A growing manuscript library of identifiable collections of genealogical research materials is one of the lesser known components of the DAR Library.
 Frequently, boxes and folders of notes, documents, unpublished genealogies, and indexes arrive.
-Examples include the Anne Waller Reddy Collection of Virginia family research performed by a Richmond genealogist in the mid-twentieth century; a two-drawer card file containing data on the Oysterbank family of New England; a largely complete run of The Hartford Times (Connecticut) genealogical queries column, 1934-1964; and Lyman Chalkley's original annotated typescript for his three-volume publication Chronicles of the Scotch-Irish Settlement in Virginia, first published by the DAR in 1912.
+Examples include the Anne Waller Reddy Collection of Virginia family research performed by a Richmond genealogist in the mid-twentieth century; a largely complete run of The Hartford Times (Connecticut) genealogical queries column, 1934-1964; and Lyman Chalkley's original annotated typescript for his three-volume publication Chronicles of the Scotch-Irish Settlement in Virginia, first published by the DAR in 1912.

 An extensive collection within the Manuscript Collection is the supporting files and some documentation for Frederick A. Virkus' (editor) Abridged Compendium of American Genealogy which was collected by the Institute of American Genealogy in Chicago and published in seven volumes between 1925 and 1942.
 This material was once housed in the Peabody Library, Johns Hopkins University, Baltimore, Maryland.
 Subsequent transfers lead to its arrival at the DAR Library.